beccacarmichael/GEOM67/README.txt

 Values provided:
     - Minimum apartment height for the day of focus, to receive at least 1 hour of sunlight
     - Minimum apartment height at winter solstice (i.e. shortest day of the year)
-    - Minimum apartmennt height at summer solistice (i.e. longest day of the year)
+    - Minimum apartment height at summer solstice (i.e. longest day of the year)
     - Hours of potential sunlight expected at the provided location (not inside the apartment itself) for day of focus
     - Hours of potential sunlight expected at the provided location for winter solstice
     - Hours of potential sunlight expected at the provided location for summer solstice